 I’ve slept in a lot of hotels – no, not the prelude to a humble brag, more that they all start to seem the same after a while.
 And then you check into a container hotel.
 El Faro in Manuel Antonio is quirky, well located and has floor to ceiling windows with staggering sea views.
 I’d definitely recommend putting it on your list of where to stay in Costa Rica.

-How to do it: You can find out more and book El Faro here.
+How to do it: You can find out more and book El Faro.
 I have a bit more detail about the hotel in my where to stay in Manuel Antonio section below.
 Including a picture of the infinity pool.

-- Take a day trip to Tortuga Island – a blue flag beach, this island off the coast of Puntarenas offers some stunning white sands and if you have a day kicking around, it’s worth exploring.
-But expect a long day, reasonably high costs and the snorkelling is reportedly no better than you get on a local catamaran cruise.
+A blue flag beach, this island off the coast of Puntarenas offers some stunning white sands and if you have a day kicking around, it’s worth exploring.
+But expect a long day, reasonably high costs and the snorkelling is no better than you get on a local catamaran cruise.
 Perhaps one to look into if you have spare time in Manuel Antonio rather than making it a priority.